 extended verification intervals

-If historically generated data demonstrate that a specific instrument remains stable for longer periods of time the time interval between initial calibration and calibration verifications may be increased.
+If historically generated data demonstrate that a specific instrument remains stable for longer periods of time, the time interval between initial calibration and calibration verifications may be increased.

 The maximum time interval is one month or at the conclusion of the monitoring period, whichever is less.